mirainc/mira-kit/docs/README.md

 ##### `npm run static`

-Outputs your app bundled with the simulator to `/static`.
+Output the app and simulator as a static site to `/static`.
 Useful for sharing a test page before deploying.

 ##### `npm run test`